hmaldonadovilla/community-kitchen/SetupInstructions.md

   - In the dashboard “Follow-up Config (JSON)” column, set `"copyCurrentRecordEnabled": false`.
   - Behavior when disabled:
     - The Create button always starts a **New record** (no copy option).

+- **Optional: disable create preset buttons**:
+  - In the dashboard “Follow-up Config (JSON)” column, set `"createRecordPresetButtonsEnabled": false`.
+  - Behavior when disabled:
+    - Any `BUTTON` with `action: "createRecordPreset"` is ignored and **will not show** in any action bars/menus.

 ## 7. Generate All Forms